Lights. Camera. Action…

 - Perhaps online counselling is a better option if you have no time or want out of hours support at reasonable prices; you can’t travel or Australia’s access laws prevent you from being able to see someone in a particular venue; you have trouble with talking or can’t talk; or you prefer writing or a combination of writing and talking.
 Or perhaps you really need to be in a room with someone.
 It’s worth considering how you generally experience, process and learn the best.

-So… my number #1 tip for choosing a Counsellor is:
+So… my number #1 tip to find a Counsellor is:

 Trust your gut